-One of the easier to diseases to identify, Red Thread shows up often for lawns with low fertility.
-This means a good lawn fertilization program is the best treatment.
+One of the easier diseases to identify, Red Thread shows up often on lawns with low fertility and high humidity.
+This means a good lawn fertilization program is the best defense.

 In the early stages of the disease you will notice spots that look like burns on the blades of the grass, then turns brown and looks dried out.
 The melting out phase begins as weather begins to get hot and dry and your lawn will have areas that look drought damaged.

 Dollar Spot looks how it sounds, round patches about the size of a one dollar coin.
 However, the patches can blend together forming larger areas.